garrardkitchen/blog/content/posts/k8s-rolling-update-issues.md

 load test - artillery.io

-5 mins, arrivalRate of 5, some load, enough to agitate but not enough to maz of App Gateway
+5 mins, arrivalRate of 5, some load, enough to agitate but not enough to max out the App Gateway

 KubeEvents
 | where ObjectKind == 'Pod' and  ClusterName == '<redacted>'  and  Namespace == '<redacted>'